Exact and Approximate Counting of Database Repairs: Proofs of Section

 Note that $\dep_R$ may have one primary FD w.r.t.~$Q$ and another primary FD w.r.t.~$Q_{x\mapsto c}$.
 This is the case, for example, if the position $(R,A)$ of the variable $x$ corresponds to the only attribute of the primary FD that is associated with a variable.
 In this case, the primary FD of $\dep_R$ w.r.t.~$Q_{x\mapsto c}$ might be another FD that occurs later in the LHS chain of $\dep_R$ or $\dep_R$ might have no primary FD w.r.t.~$Q_{x\mapsto c}$.
-However, it is always the case that if $(R,A)$ is a primary-lhs position w.r.t.~$Q$ then it is also a primary-lhs position w.r.t.~$Q_{x\mapsto c}$.
+However, if $(R,A)$ is a primary-lhs position w.r.t.~$Q$, then it is also a primary-lhs position w.r.t.~$Q_{x\mapsto c}$.
+Since every $R$-fact of $E$ uses the value $c$ at the first position, we get that